The world’s leading publication for data science, AI, and ML professionals.

 The idea is to use…

-In the following sections, we will explore how to use these tools to promote a more transparent and sustainable corporate world.
+The following sections will explore how to use these tools to promote a more transparent and sustainable corporate world.

-Data analytics can provide powerful tools capable of filtering large datasets to identify patterns and anomalies to extract valuable insights.
+Data analytics can provide powerful tools for filtering large datasets, identifying patterns and anomalies, and extracting valuable insights.

 Data Analytics for GreenWashing Detection – (Image by Author)